Intelligent-CAT-Lab/CS527JBR-Team-0/graphectory/README.md

 cd graphectory
 python -m pip install -e .
+conda install -c conda-forge pygraphviz # if you can't install pygraphviz try this command
 ```

 We recommend using conda or virtual environments (python>=3.8) to manage dependencies.